Why consider buying a business?

-The majority of people associate owning a business with starting from scratch.
+The majority of people associate owning a business with starting it from scratch.
 However, starting from scratch presents a set of unique and abstract challenges.
 With these challenges come elevated risk.
-Most notably building a brand, establishing relationships with various stakeholders, forming an effective team and above all else generating cash flow!
+Most notably: building a brand, establishing relationships with various stakeholders, forming an effective team, and, above all else, generating cash flow.

-More often than not, buying an established business over starting from scratch eliminates most of the above risks - or at least diminishes them.
+More often than not, buying a business over starting from scratch eliminates most of the above risks - or at least diminishes them.
 When you buy an established business, you take over the ship while it’s moving.
 Meaning, the company is revenue positive on day one.
-Albeit in this day and age, taking the start-up route is perceived in society as the more seductive path, plenty of lucrative opportunities exist in the acquisition arena.
+Albeit in this day and age, taking the start-up route is perceived in society as the more seductive path, as plenty of lucrative opportunities exist in the acquisition arena.

-Entrepreneurship through acquisition is a term used describe the action of buying an existing business and running it as CEO.
-Running your own company is profoundly different from climbing the corporate ladder within a company.
+Entrepreneurship through acquisition is a term used to describe the process of buying a business and filling a leadership role.
+Running your own company is very different from climbing the corporate ladder within a company.
 It allows you, the entrepreneur, to determine your desired lifestyle and career path.

-Some of the many examples of this include but are not limited to:
+Some of the many benefits of this include (but are not limited to):

-- You decide the value of your time, not your boss.
+- You decide the value of your time.

-- Your performance is recorded based on your customers, not upper management.
+- Your compensation is based on your company's performance, not your manager's perception.

 - You can surround yourself with people you want to work with.

-- You are not held to a strict nine-five regiment.
-You decide the hours you want to put into your business.
+- You decide the hours you want to put into your business.

-The majority of business buyers start with an online search.
-Some people already have an idea of a type of business, a particular industry or its location, and others don’t.
-However, once you have sourced a business you think you might want to buy, the steps are fairly consistent.
+While there are several strategies to consider when deciding to purchase a business, there are a few common routes to look at.
+The majority of prospective business buyers start with an online search.
+Some people already have an idea of a type of business, a particular industry, or its location, and others don’t.
+However, once you have sourced a business you think you might want to buy, the next steps are fairly consistent.

-- Use given financial information and overall company background to judge whether this is the one for you.
+- Use the given financial information and overall company background to further judge whether their business is the one for you.